lazdotdigital/bluepencil/README.md

 Edit your file as desired, then `ctrl+s` to save.
 The caret is moved via the arrow keys.

+# Configuration

+Blue Pencil is configured via environment variables.
+When run, the `.env` file, if present, will be loaded.
+The following configuration options are currently avaliable:

+1. `ADDONS_PATH`

 ## Addons

 Blue Pencil has a simple and powerful addon system.
 All addons are written in ES6 compliant JavaScript.

 ### Installation

 Installing addons is very simple.
-All files located at the `ADDONS_PATH` environment variable will be loaded and executed.
+All files located at `ADDONS_PATH` loaded and executed.
 To install one, simply drop it into the directory.
+There are two default addons, avaliable in the `./addons` directory. `ADDONS_PATH` is set to this by default.
+They are as follows:

+1. `close-braces.js` automatically closes curly braces (`{}`), returning your cursor to the middle of them.
+2. `skip-brace.js` automatically skips over `}` if `{` is to the left of it.

+### Default Addons

+There are two default addons, usable by setting the `ADDONS_PATH` environment variable to `./addons`.
+I suggest putting the rest of your addons in this directory, too.
+Feel free to move it if necessary.

-### Writing addons
+### Writing Addons

 Currently, addons have the following three functions exposed to them: `log`, `on`, and `execute`.